shivannis/xandr-docs-public/xandr-docs/articles/invest/adaptive-pacing.md

 ---
-title: Adaptive Pacing
+title: Microsoft Invest - Adaptive Pacing
 description: Understand how adaptive pacing prevents overpaying by controlling a line item's pacing and the learn the benefits of adaptive pacing.
 ---

-# Adaptive pacing
+# Microsoft Invest - Adaptive pacing

 Manually managing the correct pace for a line item - determining how much to spend per hour and day, and implementing that with budgets - is error-prone, and can take an enormous amount of a trader's time.
 The first problem, determining how much to spend per day, is addressed by [lifetime pacing](lifetime-pacing.md).
 The second problem, determining how much to spend per hour and per minute within a day, is addressed by Adaptive Pacing.